Primer* Registration: 8:30AM-5:00PM

 You will be presented with real-life scenarios that represent challenges that are common to our roles; groups will be asked to discuss and share their responses to the situations.
 You will gain a better understanding of best practices within your job function and a broader awareness of the regulatory environment.
 You will also learn how to work better as part of interdisciplinary teams, practice evidence-based medicine evaluation, and effectively use technology.

-*Primer is not included in the conference registration and require a separate fee.
+*Primer is not included in the conference registration and requires a separate fee.

 At the conclusion of the primer, participants should be able to: